-Shooting RAW over JPG is a commonly preferred technique for many photographers due to the huge benefits it provides in image preservation, data preservation and editing opportunities.
-In a mobile workflow environment, shooting RAW comes with larger files and potentially no way to transfer to your phone.
-In today's mobile environment, GNARBOX often serves as a storage and file manager while allowing you to QUICKLY find your selects from the day and save ONLY the best to your phone.
+Shooting RAW instead of JPG is a common preference for many photographers due to the benefits RAW images provide with image preservation, data preservation and editing capabilities.
+In a mobile workflow environment, shooting RAW comes with larger files and the potentially inability to transfer files to your phone.
+In today's mobile environment, GNARBOX serves as a storage device and file manager which allows you to quickly find your favorites from the day and save them to your phone.

 In this article we will explore:

-- Exporting to your phone from the GNARBOX
+- Exporting RAW images to your phone from the GNARBOX

 - Editing in other mobile apps

 - The GNARBOX image preview is a JPG file, either embedded in the RAW file or created by GNARBOX

 - If you export from the Preview screen, you have the option of exporting the native RAW file or a high resolution rendered JPG

 - You are able to edit RAW images in programs on your phone such as Lightroom Mobile, Snapseed or VSCO